poolup-devs/poolup_backend/README.md

 **params**

-filter(JSON object with fields: "from", "to", and "date"), pageNum
+filter(JSON object with fields: "from", "to", "date", and "price"), pageNum

 if FILTER IS UNDEFINED, returns ALL available drives sorted in date/time